 Abstract Submission Instructions

-The School of Graduate Studies invites current WIU graduate students to submit abstracts to present at the first university-wide Graduate Research Conference to be held on Friday, February 7, 2014, in the University Union.
+The School of Graduate Studies invites current WIU graduate students to submit abstracts to present at the second university-wide Graduate Research Conference to be held on Friday, March 6, 2015, in the University Union.

 Instructions for filling out the form:

 2) Select the type of presentation from the drop-down menu (Poster, Podium, or Performance).

 6) Enter the names of your co-presenters or co-authors in the separate space provided along with their graduate major and email.
 Please clarify if they are presenting with you (co-presenter) or not (co-author).
 If you plan to present as part of a pre-formed podium panel, list the names of fellow panel presenters along with a title for the pre-formed panel.
 All students who plan to present at the Conference should submit an abstract through the proposal submission site.